Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix: Comprehensive Evaluation Details

 \subsection{Qualitative Evaluation Methodology}

 We adopted an LLM-as-a-judge protocol inspired by Chatbot Arena~\citep{chiang2024chatbot}.
 For a given evaluation prompt, we present the two model outputs (Response A and Response B) to a frozen judge model (Gemma-3-4B-IT) using a fixed system instruction that asks the judge to select the better response based on coherence, relevance, fluency, and correctness, and to reply with a single token in {“A”, “B”, “Tie”}.
 To reduce position bias, we query the judge twice per example: once with the order (A, B) and once with the order (B, A).
 The two decisions are mapped back to the original models and converted into soft pairwise scores (win = 1, tie = 0.5 per model).
 Aggregating over all prompts yields pairwise win/tie statistics between the two systems, which we then use to compute Elo ratings following the standard Chatbot Arena procedure.
+The evaluation prompts used for scoring are 100 randomly chosen prompts from the FineWeb-test set, resulting in a total of 600 pairs of comparisons for the LLM judge.